Chartie/ChartieClient/README.md

 # ChartieClient
 Chartie Client is a java desktop application to explore the Chartie service through a simple gui.

-In this repository exe folder you will find the compiled setup for Windows.
+In this repository you will find the compiled setup for Windows.

 Java source code will be soon available.